Four Healthcare Workflows for Better Clinical Communications

 Workflow Three – Direct Patient-to-Physician Communication: Live Call

-In this sequence, a patient directly communicates with his physician through a live call.
+In this sequence, fail-safe digital schedules are populated with on-call team members, and patients directly communicate with on-call physicians on a live call.
 If the call is answered, an on-call physician speaks with the patient, addressing his health-related concerns or issues.
 The sequence ends with the creation of OnPage reports.

 Alternatively, if the call isn’t answered, it’s then escalated to the next on-call physician within an escalation group.
 If no one on the on-call group answers the call, the patient then leaves a voicemail with a callback number, providing information about his time-sensitive issues.
 This voicemail is escalated within the same on-call group until answered.
 At the end of the sequence, OnPage reports, audit trails and status updates are generated.

 Workflow Four – Amion Integration and Live Calling

 In this final workflow, we demonstrate how OnPage integrates with Amion’s scheduling solution.

 First, the patient dials a dedicated line to reach an on-call physician.
 Prior to connecting to a hospital and its teams, the OnPage-Amion integration determines who’s on-call and selects alert trigger criteria.

 From there, the patient connects to (1) a desired healthcare facility or (2) with a specific physician through a “dial by last name” directory.